What are reprographic reproduction rights?

 It is impossible for organisations and companies to track and pay what they owe to the creator(s) of a work individually.
-That is why the Dutch Reprographic Reproduction Rights Foundation (Stichting Reprorecht) was established in the 1970s.
-The Reprographic Reproduction Rights Foundation looks after the interests of copyright holders by collecting the copyright fees.
+That is why the Dutch Reprographic Reproduction Rights Foundation (Stichting Reprorecht) was established in 1974.
+The Reprographic Reproduction Rights Foundation looks after the interests of copyright holders by collecting the copyright fees for the (digital) copying of information from books, magazines, newspapers, and digital or online versions thereof.
 In 1985, the government appointed the foundation as the only organisation that collects this fee.
 Since 2003, it also regulates the fee collection for paper photocopies in the business sector, and since 2013 for copying via digital means for internal use.

 By means of an approved distribution key, the Reprographic Reproduction Rights Foundation ensures that the fees are shared with the creators.
 The foundation has no profit motive.